 New Zealand’s road death toll is climbing — at odds to the declining car fatality rates of other nations.
 Getting in an accident isn’t something anyone wants, but is all too common on our roads.

-Thankfully, the NZTA reports that there are a few simple things we should avoid to reduce the risk.
+Thankfully, the NZTA is here to remind us of a few simple things we should avoid to reduce road risks.
 Today, we break them down in detail.

 The number one cause of accidents today is distracted driving, and the number one distraction is our phones.
 Even with laws prohibiting it, we still tend to check our phones during stops and red lights, and the NZTA has stated this is the leading modern cause of accidents.

 You may think it’s innocent enough to simply check your texts while at a stand-still, but the slope to checking them while driving is a slippery one.

 The next major cause of accidents is speeding, especially on rural roads.
 You may see a similarity beginning to emerge between these risks already: it’s all too easy to get away with them in safe situations.

 Fact is, speeding on an empty rural road is still part of the problem.
 Even if you don’t eventually speed somewhere more dangerous, you’re putting yourself at risk – a wild animal could unexpectedly send you off-road - and the faster you go, the bigger the mess.

 New Zealand’s drinking culture is another main factor in our crash frequency.
 Again, it’s easy to get away with a drink or two before driving, but even managing your exact intake is far less safe than knowing you’ve had nothing at all.